 - 6.1 The Council's adopted capital financing strategy is to:

 - maximise external private investment

 - maximise external grant funding

 - maximise capital receipt income

 - finance self-funding income generative schemes

 - minimise external borrowing

 - minimise external funding costs

-- 6.2 In the current austere financial climate, capital allocations are constrained and the financing of prioritised schemes need to be carefully considered.
+- 6.2 In the current difficult financial climate, capital allocations are constrained and the financing of prioritised schemes need to be carefully considered.
 In light of the continuing pressures on the revenue budget, unsupported borrowing is only to be utilised if there is a clear business case for expenditure and other sources of finance have been fully explored and ruled out.
-The corollary of austerity is that PWLB capital financing is still at low levels but following the decision by the PWLB on 9 October 2019 to increase their margin over gilt yields by 100 bps to 180 basis points on loans lent to local authorities, consideration will also need to be given to sourcing funding at cheaper rates from the following:
+The corollary of austerity is that PWLB capital financing is still at competitively low levels, following the removal in Nov 2020 of the PWLB 1% premium introduced in Oct 2019, however PWLB borrowing cannot now be used in 'purely for yield' property investments as outlined in 3.4 but may still be used for operational and regeneration capital schemes.

-- Local authorities

-- Financial institutions

-- Municipal Bonds Agency